baking-code/average-number-service-js/README.md

   - It relies on the event loop so may not actually be run every second
   - It may still call endpoint after it's been cancelled.

-A more robust event-emission approach could be used if more complex requirements.

 ## Run

 To start the service, run